ixalender/gnore/README.md

 gnore list
 ```

-Add .gitignore file to the destination directory by the specific template name
+Add .gitignore file to the destination directory by the specific template name.
+If **.gitignore** exists, **gnore** will add specified template to the end of **.gitignore** file.
 ```
 gnore get <template> <dest>
 ```

-Example
+Examples
 ```
 gnore get python .

+gnore get vue ./some-project-folder
 ```
 ## License
 MIT